chasb96/rust_bitcoin/README.md

 ## Rust Implementation of Bitcoin
 ---
-Following along "Programming Bitcoin" O'Reilly book.
-Building an implementation of a cryptocurrency in Rust.
+Building an implementation of Bitcoin in Rust, following along "Programming Bitcoin" by Jimmy Song.